Modern slavery policy

-We are committed to acting in an ethical manner and are aware of our moral obligation to assist in eradicating modern slavery and human trafficking.
+We are committed to acting in an ethical manner and are aware of our obligations to assist in eradicating modern slavery and human trafficking.

 We are aware that by taking a best practice approach, this will aid with combatting slavery and human trafficking and ensure as a business we respect people and the communities in which they live.
 In addition, it is essential that our suppliers understand and appreciate the standards of business conduct that are expected of any company that we do business with and we only seek to engage with reputable organisations.

-We are a provider of temporary labour solutions in various sectors within the UK labour market.
-We have our head office in Warrington in the UK.
-The Group has over 1,000 employees in the UK and operates primarily in the United Kingdom, with some overseas travel being undertaken by our employees as and when required.
+Our Businesses provide accountancy, financial, legal and business support services in various sectors within the UK labour market.
+We have our head office in Warrington and the Brookson Group has over 4,500 employees.
+We primarily operate in the United Kingdom, with some overseas travel being undertaken as and when required.

 - Brookson Financial Limited – independent financial advisory services to temporary workers, personal service companies and micro-businesses in the UK.

 - Brookson Limited – an accountancy practice providing specialist business support services to micro-businesses and personal services companies in the UK, as well as payroll services and back office support services to small, medium and large UK based businesses.